project-tsurugi/tanzawa/modules/core/README.md

-# Tsurugi SQL console
+# Tsurugi SQL console engine

-Tsurugi SQL console is a text based SQL client program.
+Tsurugi SQL console engine is a core library of Tsurugi SQL console.

-This module provides the following program entry.

-* [ScriptRunner] - Executes SQL script files.
-  * program arguments
-    * `[0]` - path to the script file
-    * `[1]` - Tsurugi OLTP server end-point URI

 Developers can build other SQL scripting tools using following interfaces and classes.